xtdb/xtdb/docs/phase_2.md

 Using CAS could be made more intuitive, having some form of mechanism to allow the user to easily check if their operation passed or not.
-In this area, we could also explicit introduce support for generic transaction functions.
+In this area, we could also explicitly introduce support for user defined transaction functions.
 There's limited support to add new transaction commands at the moment, but this should not be necessary, instead a `:crux.tx/fn` command could be introduced.

-Evolving the API is best done in combination of actual use of CRUX.
+Evolving the API is best done in combination with actual use of CRUX.

 #### Operations and Monitoring